 Better management starts with better planning.
 Here, the use of innovations like data collection via remotely piloted Unmanned Aerial Vehicles (UAVs) and the creation of 3D Digital Twins – also known as “reality models,” or exact virtual replicas of physical equipment or facilities – in specific planning processes can make a tremendous difference in planning efficiency and costs.
 Indeed, for many use-cases, the ROI gains from these innovations are tangible, measurable, and substantial.

-Though Digital Twins have potential for benefitting the planning process from start-to-finish, in this paper we’ll assess the ROI potential of three specific key planning activities:
+Though oil and gas digital twins have potential for benefitting the planning process from start-to-finish, in this paper we’ll assess the ROI potential of three specific key planning activities:

 But first, it might be helpful to take a closer look Digital Twins for turnarounds to understand how they can fuel ROI gains in the first place.